uowaep/CubiQuake/README.md

 ### Multiplayer Notes
 Multiplayer was working the last time it was tested.
 It's been a while though.
 It could be broken.
 It might be fine.
 Get the server from http://fte.triptohell.info/downloads.
 Use the cubiquakeserver.bat file or check the command line inside to run a dedicated server.

-<span style="color:red">WARNING: If a server restarts, players need to reconnect to get the world to network to them correctly.
-This is on the issues list.</span>
+WARNING: If a server restarts, players need to reconnect to get the world to network to them correctly.
+This is on the issues list.

 ### ToDo
 - Review multiplayer and test for issues.